-According to Geoff Shullenberger, a New York University writing lecturer and cultural critic, both are happening.
+Geoff Shullenberger is a cultural critic and associate professor of expository writing at New York University.
+Shullenberger says it’s both.
 It can seem that activist students and young professionals are the driving force behind suppressed expression.
-But hostility to free speech doesn’t necessarily dominate younger generations.
-Rather, Shullenberger says, dissenters today tend not to feel comfortable speaking up.
-What’s actually happening with speech is, he says, more complicated than a generational consensus: a “symbiosis” between hypersensitive, outspoken young adults and emerging institutional powers.
-In this context, commitments to free speech have weakened across the American political spectrum, with left and right alike more interested in calling out hypocrisies on the other side than in defending freedom of expression on its own terms.
+But hostility to free speech doesn’t necessarily dominate younger generations; it’s more that dissenters today tend not to feel comfortable speaking up.
+What’s actually happening with speech, Shullenberger says, is more complicated than a generational consensus: a “symbiosis” between hypersensitive, outspoken young adults and emerging institutional powers.
+In this context, commitments to free speech have weakened across the American political spectrum—with left and right alike more interested in calling out hypocrisies on the other side than in defending freedom of expression on its own terms …

 Phoebe Maltz Bovy: Are young Americans redefining free speech in the U.S.?